Offshore Development, Making it Work

 One of the challenges, and benefits, of offshore development, is the difference in working hours.

-For some, they love being able have their developers or QA team do work overnight and wake up every morning to see what was accomplished the night before.
+For some, they love having their developers or QA team do work overnight and wake up every morning to see what was accomplished the night before.
 It is like Christmas every day.

 At Stackify, we also leverage our developers in the Philippines to handle application monitoring and be on-call while our USA based team sleeps.
 This is a huge benefit that our local developers love.